Mvwestbury/AncientGenomicsWorkshop25/README.md

 Note: It can take awhile to run so while plotting the first outputs make sure the others are running in the background

 ## Run analyses to infer population structure
-* PCA (GL and pseudo haploid base call)
+### PCA (GL and pseudo haploid base call)

-Performed genotype likelihood (-GL + -Glf) and pseudohaploid (-doIBS) base calls `angsd -minmapQ 20 -minQ 20 -doCounts 1 -GL 2 -out Croc_0.1x_mInd13 -nThreads 10 -doGlf 2 -doMajorMinor 1 -rmtrans 1 -doMaf 2 -SNP_pval 1e-6 -b Bamlist.txt -r HiC_scaffold_1 -minmaf 0.05 -skiptriallelic 1 -uniqueonly 1 -minind 13 -dohaplocall 2 -doIBS 2 -minminor 2 -docov 1 -makematrix 1 -ref ~/data/References/Crocuta/GWHAZPN00000000.genome_HiC.fasta`
+* Performed genotype likelihood (-GL + -Glf) and pseudohaploid (-doIBS) base calls `angsd -minmapQ 20 -minQ 20 -doCounts 1 -GL 2 -out Croc_0.1x_mInd13 -nThreads 10 -doGlf 2 -doMajorMinor 1 -rmtrans 1 -doMaf 2 -SNP_pval 1e-6 -b Bamlist.txt -r HiC_scaffold_1 -minmaf 0.05 -skiptriallelic 1 -uniqueonly 1 -minind 13 -dohaplocall 2 -doIBS 2 -minminor 2 -docov 1 -makematrix 1 -ref ~/data/References/Crocuta/GWHAZPN00000000.genome_HiC.fasta`

-`pcangsd -b Spottedmap_minind11.beagle.gz -t 2 -o Spottedmap_minind11_pcangsd`
+* Use PCANGSD to computed a covariance matrix from the GL `pcangsd -b Spottedmap_minind11.beagle.gz -t 2 -o Spottedmap_minind11_pcangsd`

-* Pairwise distances/phylogenetic trees (NJ)
+### Pairwise distances/phylogenetic trees (NJ)

-Add names to the first column of the ibsMat (Distance matrix file) and add number of individuals to a row at the top e.g. `cut -f 2 -d "_" Dstats_names.txt |paste - Spottedmap_minind11.ibsMat | cat <(echo "17") - > Spottedmap_minind11.infile`
+* Add names to the first column of the ibsMat (Distance matrix file) and add number of individuals to a row at the top e.g. `cut -f 2 -d "_" Dstats_names.txt |paste - Spottedmap_minind11.ibsMat | cat <(echo "17") - > Spottedmap_minind11.infile`

-Convert distance matrix into newick file using FASTME `fastme -i Spottedmap_minind11.infile -o Spottedmap_minind11.tree`
+* Convert distance matrix into newick file using FASTME `fastme -i Spottedmap_minind11.infile -o Spottedmap_minind11.tree`

-`The output can then be visualised with your favourite tree visualisation tool (e.g. figtree)`
+* The output can then be visualised with your favourite tree visualisation tool (e.g. figtree)

 ### Question: Is there structure in this dataset?
 What are the differences between the genotype